An Introduction to Social Entrepreneurship

 We live at one of those rare times when a movement has emerged with the potential to transform the world.
 Whether as a social entrepreneur or by supporting social entrepreneurship, everyone has the opportunity to participate.
 One day, you may look back and say, “I was there at the beginning—and I made a difference.”

 Change note: this post was originally prepared as an introduction before a speaking event at Mercy Corps Northwest.
-Text on the event has been removed.
+Text on the event has been removed, and a video definition of social entrepreneurship has been added.

 Entry filed under: Opportunities for social innovators, Uncategorized.
 Tags: impact entrepreneurs, social enterprise, social enterprise incubator, social enterprise portland, social entrepreneur, social entrepreneur portland, social entrepreneur program, social entrepreneur resources, social entrepreneurship.